 How Do Stablecoins Work?

 Before stablecoins became popular, most people traded cryptocurrency against government currencies and other cryptocurrencies.
-Many questions arise, the most frequently asked being, "Why use stablecoins ?
+The most frequently asked questions arise: "Why use stablecoins?
 Stablecoins are a quick and lower-cost alternative to trading crypto against fiat currencies, providing more liquidity.
 In theory, they are also less vulnerable to market price fluctuations than other cryptocurrencies.
 Stablecoins are also used in crypto lending.
 If you deposit USDC in a savings account with Coinbase, one of the companies behind the stablecoin, you will receive a 4% annual interest rate.
 The interest rate on USDT deposits ranges between 1.66 and 13.5 percent.

 There has recently been a lot of talk about stablecoins among blockchain technology companies, which can be overwhelming at times.